-BCBSAZ Advantage offers eligible members the opportunity to participate in a Medication Therapy Management Program (MTMP) at no cost.
-This free service would assist those enrollees with chronic diseases, and helps them avoid medication related problems, taking unnecessary medications and find cost savings.
+BCBSAZ offers eligible members the opportunity to participate in a Medication Therapy Management Program (MTMP) at no cost.
 A pharmacist will review your medication list to make sure the medications are working for you.
+This free service assists enrollees with chronic conditions and helps them avoid medication errors, taking unnecessary medications, and finds cost saving alternatives.
+This is not a benefit for all members.

 Who is Eligible to Participate?

-The MTM Program is offered only to BCBSAZ Advantage enrollees who meet ALL of the criteria below:
+The MTM Program is a voluntary service offered only to BCBSAZ enrollees who meet ALL of the criteria below:

-You must have at least three of the conditions below:
+Have at least 3 of the conditions below:

 - Chronic Heart Failure (CHF)